 So long the special occasion is not right after breaking up, you should be safe.

 This is not a black and white rule of course (none are.)
 So, use your judgement.
 And keep reading, because other factors we are about to address may better inform your decision.

 So again: if enough time has passed, you can begin to check in and wish them luck on tests, etc. And, they will know you are thinking of them, and that's a good result (just don't use these occasions as excuses to tell them how you feel!)

 Rule 3: Texting is OK when your ex no longer feels hurt and angry

 This is a biggie.
 You want your ex to feel comfortable hearing from you, right?

 So that, when your name shows up on their phone, they do not freak out and want to run to the hills.

 If they are emotionally unstable and broken, then it wouldn't hurt to hold fire for a while longer (read: definitely put that phone down!)

 Of course, it's hard to read the situation, and you are not a mind reader.
 This is why we wait a while before making contact.
-The idea is that with time the hurt feelings will subside.
+The idea is that with time the hurt feelings and negative emotions will subside.

 If when you reach out you get signs that they are still hurting and angry, then retreat.